ErikVeland/GlassCodeAcademy/DEPLOYMENT_SUMMARY.md

 ## 🎊 **CONCLUSION**

-The **Fullstack Academy** platform has been successfully implemented according to the comprehensive design document.
+The **GlassCode Academy** platform has been successfully implemented according to the comprehensive design document.
 All core infrastructure, technical systems, and quality frameworks are production-ready.

 **The platform is architecturally complete and awaiting content population to achieve full deployment readiness.**